M-Waweru/mathnuscripts-garden/src/site/notes/Content/Notes/The One Big Idea.md

 6. Bill Gates - Microsoft
 7. Sam Altman - OpenAI

 In all of this, they had specific skills in a certain domain like software development, startup building, physics, quantum mechanics and so on.
-They have a passion these domains and they gain the skills to be dangerous in them.
-From there, they make change in the world by organising people around their ideals, mission and purpose.
+They have a passion in these domains and they gained the skills to be dangerous in them.
+From there, they made change in the world by organising people around their ideals, mission and purpose.

 The question that arises is what is my One Big Idea.
-What is the thing that I am going to build that will change the world, make a difference and make me a lot of money, give me power and influence.
+What is the thing that I am going to build that will change the world, make a difference and make me a lot of money, give me power and influence?